ibrvgim/younified/README.md

 # YONIFIED

-Mobile Social Media for Unions.
+Mobile Social Media for Unions (both for IOS & Android).

 > [!IMPORTANT]
-> Some features are disabled.
+> Some features are disabled and incomplete.

 ## OVERVIEW